Set up Sophos Firewall Site-to-Site IPsec VPN

 Log viewer

-3. Use Packet Capture
+3. Packet Capture and Advanced Shell

-Diagnostics > Tools > Packet capture
+Diagnostics > Packet capture

 Example filter: